Bloody Sunday report: Relatives give report thumbs up

 The shootings were among the most controversial state killings in the Northern Ireland conflict.

 The marchers were shot dead on 30 January 1972 when British paratroopers opened fire on crowds at a civil rights demonstration.
-Fourteen others were wounded, one of whom later died.
+Fifteen others were wounded.

 More than 25 years later, in 1998, then Prime Minister Tony Blair established a full inquiry under the auspices of former High Court judge, Lord Saville of Newdigate.